 OLDBURY HISTORY FACEBOOK SITE

-There is an associated facebook site which is updated more frequently than this website and contains the latest information about Langley Local History Society and activities of historical interest in Oldbury.
-We now have over 800 'likes', and have change it from' Langley History' to 'Oldbury, Langley and Warley History'
+There is an associated facebook site which is updated more frequently than this website and contains the latest information about local history societies and activities of historical interest in Oldbury.
+We now have over 2000 'likes', and have changed it from' Langley History' to 'Oldbury, Langley and Warley History'

 It is not necessary to be on facebook to view it, but you do need to be a facebook member to add comments and participate fully.

 The site acts as a forum to contact the website to ask questions, and post pictures or information related to the history of the area.

 is one of the six towns that make up the Metropolitan Borough of